woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

           kubernetes.io/arch: "${ARCH}"
 ```

+You can use [PodNodeSelector](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) admission controller if you want to set the node selector by per-namespace basis.

-### `tolerations`
+### Tolerations

-When you use nodeSelector and the node pool is configured with Taints, you need to specify the Tolerations.
+When you use `nodeSelector` and the node pool is configured with Taints, you need to specify the Tolerations.
 Tolerations allow the scheduler to schedule pods with matching taints.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more information on using tolerations.

 Example pipeline configuration: